 Culinary Schools in Baton Rouge

-Baton Rouge is the second largest in Louisiana, home to LSU and its sports scene, cultural diversity and an extensive arts and theater scene.
+Baton Rouge is the second largest city in Louisiana, home to LSU and its sports scene, cultural diversity and an extensive arts and theater scene.
 And while it lives in the shadow of neighboring cultural hub New Orleans, the city has a lot to offer students, especially those who are interested in the culinary industry.

 In recent years Baton Rouge's culinary scene has begun to awake from a deep slumber.
 The hurricane brought talented but displaced New Orleans refugees, and the foodie interests of a generation brought more adventurous, curious and sophisticated tastes to the residents of B.R.
 These days, Louisiana's capital city is home to many passionate chefs and farmers, and the restaurant industry is expanding rapidly.
 As far as food goes, the city has never had it better, and students who attend culinary schools in Baton Rouge have the distinctly honorable opportunity of joining a small but mighty food revolution.